 Following the resignation of Father Fenton on October 29, 2006, the Rev. Fr.
-Larry K. Loree, Jr., was installed as Zion's sixth pastor on August 26, 2007.
-Father Loree resigned on April 20, 2008.
+Larry K. Loree, Jr., served as Zion's pastor from August 26, 2007 until his resignation on April 20, 2008.
 Over 300 worshippers were present as Zion celebrated her 125th founding and 75th dedication anniversaries with Holy Mass on May 18, 2008.

 Several parishioners have served Zion as office secretaries: Florence Sohn, Jean Wrenbeck and Sherrie Williams.
 Dorothy Geisler served as school secretary for 13 years.
 Allen Kerkes served as a lay worker.